csbrady-warwick/EIS-2/README_PARSER.md

 You can change the behaviour of a parser item by simply calling `add_constant`, `add_variable`, `add_function` or `add_stack_variable`again with the same name but a different value or getter function.
 The previous behaviour for that name is forgotten and all future stacks that are tokenized by this parser will use the new behaviour.
 Stacks that have _already_ been tokenized by this parser are unaffected and will continue to evaluate with the original values and getter functions in place.
 If you want to be able to change the behaviour of a stack after it has been tokenized you will have to use emplaced functions.

+## Capability bits

+Quite commonly you will want to flag a stack as having certain effects.
+Examples of this would be flagging a stack as being time varying or space varying.
+This can be automated for you by using _capability bits_.
+Capability bits are a 64 bit bitmask that you can optionally specify to any variables, functions or constants using the `cap_bits` optional parameter to `add_variable`, `add_function` or `add_constant`.
+When a stack is generated the `cap_bits` parameter of the `eis_stack` object is set to be the bitwise OR of the `cap_bits` of all of the elements that make up the stack.
+So if a variable that indicates `time` is specified and sets the `is_time_varying` capability bit then any stack containing that variable will be flagged as time varying automatically.

 ## Multiple Parser Objects

 Parsers are, by default, fully self contained.
 Changes to one parser do not make changes to another parser.
 Adding a function, variable or constant to a parser only adds it to that parser by default and all other parsers will still be unaware of your newly added item.
 You can override this behaviour and add an item to all parsers by setting the `global` optional parameter to `add_constant`, `add_variable`, `add_function`, `add_stack_variable` and `add_emplaced_function` to `.TRUE.`.
 Items are searched for in each parser's local list of items before checking the global list so you can hide global items for a single parser by adding an item with the same name without the `global` flag for that parser.